We are organized as an independent non-profit association.

 Mirko Murad Sbeih is a peace practitioner and social innovator.
 He holds a B.Sc. in Psychology from the University of Maastricht as well as an International Master’s Degree in Peace, Conflict and Development Studies from the UNESCO Chair of Philosophy for Peace in Castellón, Spain.
 As a practitioner Mirko is versed in skills related to organizational management, negotiation and leadership.
 Following his passion for investigation and implementation of structural social change, Mirko has been an active member of several organizations, dealing with intercultural dialogue as well as local capacity building and simple innovative technological solutions for sustainable development.
 Within the ‘Global DEEP Network’, he links his academic and professional expertise to practical projects in the field of peacebuilding.

-Wibke Gehringer is a peace practitioner and works as a manager and social worker at a refugee shelter of the German Red Cross, where she is part of an intercultural team.
+Wibke Gehringer is a peace practitioner and works as a social worker at Rom e.V.
+Köln, where she is part of an intercultural team.
+From 2016 to 2018 she was a manager and social worker at refugee shelters of the German Red Cross.
 She holds a B.A. in Latin American Studies from Cologne University as well as an M.A. in Peace, Conflict, and Development Studies from the UNESCO Chair of Philosophy for Peace in Castellón, Spain.
 Wibke is passionate about interdisciplinary research in Peace and Conflict Studies and focuses on intercultural identities, immigration, and post- and de-colonialism.
 She is fluent in English, Spanish and German and has work experience in various projects in Peru, Argentina, Tanzania, Spain and Germany, among others.
 Since 2015, Wibke has been an active member of the Global DEEP Network and co-founded DEEP Germany.
 DEEP reflects her philosophy and work promoting a more peaceful and sustainable world.

 Prof. Dr. Alexander Horstmann